mosi-sol/live-contracts-s4/17- Cipher Morse code 1/readme.md

 # Cipher series, Morse Code
 - this is the **single Character** to **Morse-Code**

+Note: codes not complete, just in pilot mode for teaching purposes.
+Full codes on my live videos.

 ### how to test
 - character to morse: run this part of code
 ```solidity